vitaly-t/pg-monitor/README.md

-If your application uses more than one task or transaction, it is a good idea to tag them, so they provide informative context for every query event that's being logged, i.e. so your can easily see in which task/transaction context queries are executed.
+If your application uses more than one task or transaction, it is a good idea to tag them, so they provide informative context for every query event that's being logged, i.e. so you can easily see in which task/transaction context queries are executed.

 Tagging a task or transaction with [pg-promise] is very easy, by taking this code: